ariannacat/Deep_learning_for_computer_vision/data/README.md

 This directory stores input data and sample images.

 ## Structure
-- `pokemons/` - Pokemon images for classifier training# Data Folder

-This directory stores input data and resources for the Pokémon Battle Advisor.

-## Structure
 - `pokemons/` — Pokémon images for classifier training.
 - `samples/` — Example battle screenshots for testing the pipeline.
 - `csv/` — Structured datasets used by the decision logic.